capturethenarrative/capturethenarrative.github.io/setting.md

 Elections for the presidency and assembly occur every four years, with a two-term limit for presidents; and the elections happen out of sequence, with the presidential election occurring two years after the assembly election.
 2025 is a presidential election year, with the incumbent president, Gregory Brotherston, term-limited after two terms.
 The two main candidates are Marina Castillo (Democratic-Republican) and Victor Hawthorne (People's Alliance).

+Political polling is mainly done by the Independent Polling Association of Kingston, a non-partisan organization made up of local researchers and analysts.
+They have a long history of accuracy and reliability, having been conducting opinion polls since 1995.

 # Demographics: